 This explanation fits perfectly in context to Maura’s situation, where her memories are the ones that are deeply buried because she has been made to forget them.
 However, they start to surface in the form of the glitches and flashbacks that she has, which means that while her father might make her forget about them, they aren’t completely wiped off her brain.
 The phrase by her brother could be a way for him to tell her that eventually, she will find all the memories that she has lost.

-Another place where the phrase can be found is in ‘The Selenodromion of David and Solomon’.
+Another place where the phrase can be found is in ‘The Selenodromion of David and Solomon.’
 It is a lunary that takes the course of thirty days and ascribes meaning to each of those days.
 Not only that, but it also predicts the things that are to happen on that day depending on the event that is ascribed to it in accordance with the Bible.
-The first day begins with the creation of Adam, followed by the arrival of Eve, and then their sons, Cain and Abel.
+The first day begins with the creation of Adam, followed by the arrival of Eve and then their sons, Cain and Abel.
 It ends on the thirtieth day with the birth of Samuel the prophet.
-But the one that we find the most interesting is the twenty-third day when Jacob and Rachel’s son Benjamin is born.
+However, the one that we find the most interesting is the twenty-third day when Jacob and Rachel’s son Benjamin is born.

-In the translation by Pablo A. Torijano, the day is described as follows: “This day is good for any practical procedure, and for taking care of the house.
+In the translation by Pablo A. Torijano, the day is described as follows: “This day is good for any practical procedure and for taking care of the house.
 The fugitive will reach supplication.
 The sick heals.
 The children born will be short-lived.
 What is lost will be found, and the dream will turn out true.”
 While it could be a long shot to believe that this text could have some connection to ‘1899’, one can’t help but wonder at the things that the text predicts about the plot.
-“The children born will be short-lived” bears striking similarity to Elliot’s arc on the show.
+“The children born will be short-lived” bears a striking similarity to Elliot’s arc on the show.
 And the second half of the last line gives more weight to all that’s been happening with Maura.

-In the end, it is revealed that she has been living in a simulation and all of this is happening inside her head.
+In the end, it is revealed that she has been living in a simulation, and all of this is happening inside her head.
 In a way, one could say that her dreams are turning out to be true.
 At least inside her head.
-Considering this, and the other explanation, it becomes pretty clear that the phrase “what is lost, will be found” is a signal to Maura, as well as the other passengers that there are things buried inside their heads, and sooner or later, they will surface, no matter if they were buried intentionally or if it was forced upon them.
+Considering this and the other explanation, it becomes pretty clear that the phrase “what is lost, will be found” is a signal to Maura, as well as the other passengers, that there are things buried inside their heads, and sooner or later, they will surface, no matter if they were buried intentionally or if it was forced upon them.
 Eventually, they will have to confront reality and come out of the dream state they’ve tried to escape into.

 Read More: May Your Coffee Kick in Before Reality Does Meaning in 1899